 Ticketed electricians generally fell into three classifications.
 Their training in electrical theory was similar but their practical applications involved different materials and processes.

-The wide range of mobile electrical applications fell between the commercial and industrial electrician classes.
 Shipyards, auto assembly lines and aircraft factories employed hundreds of specialized electricians.
-But no matter what role electricians served during most of the twentieth century, they were all exposed to asbestos.
+But no matter what role electricians served during most of the 20th century, they were all exposed to asbestos.

 Electricians and Asbestos Exposure

 Electrical trades were highly susceptible to asbestos exposure during its peak use.
 Asbestos was considered a perfect substance to use in manufacturing electrical products.
 Asbestos is lightweight, stable and an excellent insulator for thermal transfer of heat and cold.